davidmvermillion/LinkedInHardMode/README.md

 I'll then look in Excel to do the same thing.

 Looking to practice with the three big tools I plan to build in.

+Data in ggplot with dates need to be formatted in YYYY-mm-dd or mm/dd/YYYY format for import